natcap/invest.users-guide/source/roadmap.rst

 What's coming up in future releases?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-+ A complentary tool to analyze aesthetics from a viewer perspective.
++ Additional functionality to analyze aesthetics from a viewer perspective.
 The tool will offer viewshed output maps for up to 20 different locations.
 + Incorporate visual quality ratings for various land use/land cover (LULC) types
 + Enable users to map relative changes in aesthetic quality across multiple scenarios
 + Incorporate global forest cover dataset to control for areas that do not have visibility because of canopy cover